jccb15/jccb15/README.md

 <p align="left">
   I'm a Software Developer currently based at Busan, South Korea. <br>
   Recently, I concluded a Master's Degree in Computer Engineering where I specialized in the study, development and utilization of ML/AI for image generation and medical applications.<br>
-I am currently following a carrer path focused on mobile development where I can apply my knowledge and continue learning. <br><br>
+I am currently following a carrer path focused on mobile development where I can apply my knowledge and continue learning. <br>

-  Read more about my experience [here]()
+  Read more about my experience <a href="https://jccb15.github.io/jccb15/" target="_blank">here</a>.

 ###